wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 Nice thing about this approach is that paths can be any local path, including files in vendor folder installed via Composer, which means that it is possible to effectively create packages containing WP CLI-evaluated files to be shared across projects.

-Who is familiar with `eval-file` command might have noticed that by only providing file name there’s no way to control command arguments.
+Those familiar with the `eval-file` command might observe that by only providing the file name there’s no way to control command arguments.

 This can be done by passing an array of objects like this: